RudolfVonKrugstein/jshaskell-blog/5_Breakout/Breakout.md

 The BlockState has been added, which contains the block position and the number of lives (1 or 2) of the block.
 The GameState has been expanded by a list of BlockStates AND can be just the start screen (when the game has not started).

-BlockCollision is a type for creating Events where the block collides with ball.
+BlockCollision is a type for creating Events where the block collides with the ball.
 A type synonym to () would also work, but I choose this more verbose way.

 ```haskell
 blockWidth = 60.0